ibm-cloud-docs/AnalyticsEngine/wce-cli-ref-spark-job-statuses.md

 App Info 'sparkUiUrl' = 'http://chs-xxx-xxx-mn002.bi.services.us-south.bluemix.net:8088/proxy/application_1491850285904_0004/'
 ```

-## To show the logs with the status of all jobs:
+## To show the logs with the status of all jobs

+The following command shows how to show the logs if the  {{site.data.keyword.Bluemix_short}} hosting location is `us-south`.

 ```
 $ bx ae spark-job-statuses --includeSubmissionLogs